Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 ## Getting started
 ### Prerequisites
 Before to use the application, you need to install [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Python version 2.7](https://www.python.org/downloads/release/python-2710/).
-If you have troubles in the following steps using Python in Choregraphe use [this](http://doc.aldebaran.com/2-1/dev/python/install_guide.html).
 You need to also download the following packages:
 ```
 pip install requests